A Digital Transition to Safer Food Systems through e-phyto certificates

 Achievements

-The team considered the ePhyto Solution from three different angles:
+The publication presents the economic impact of the ePhyto Solution from three different angles:

 First, the analysis assessed the use of ePhyto by adopting countries based on a survey conducted with National and Regional Plant Protection Organizations (NPPOs).
 The results of the survey highlighted progress in ePhyto adoption and its growing importance.
-The extent of coverage of trade by the ePhyto solution increased from 2% in December 2019 to 6% in March 2020, driven by the Covid-19 pandemic, and further increased to 17% by September 2023 as more countries adopted ePhyto solution.
+The extent of coverage of trade by ePhyto-using countries increased from 2 percent in December 2019 to 6 percent in March 2020, driven by the Covid-19 pandemic, and further increased to 17 percent by September 2023 as more countries adopted ePhyto solution.

 Third, an econometric analysis of ePhyto between trading partners confirmed that its adoption has a positive impact on bilateral trade for the countries that use the system.
 The results of the analysis revealed that exports start increasing after an exchange of 57 ePhytos per year with trade in perishable products, like fruit and vegetables, benefiting the most from the solution.